matthewb66/detect_rescan/README.md

 It is used as a wrapper for the standard Synopsys Detect bash script on Linux or MacOS, and does the following:

-- Processes supplied Synpsys Detect options to determine if a post-action is required
+- Processes supplied Synpsys Detect options to determine if a post-action is required (also looks at environment variables and options in a .yml if specified)
 - Downloads and runs Detect (detect.sh) offline with supplied options to perform a scan
 - Identifies the BOM and Signature scan files from offline run (note the script should only be used for projects where 1 signature scan has been mapped)
 - Looks for previous scan data (see below for location of this data)